Newer certified wood stoves are much more polluting than many people think.

 A crib test.
 Image: US EPA

-For example, a report for the US EPA compared the certified emissions level of wood stoves installed in the Oregon communities of Portland and Klamath Falls.
+For example, back in the late 1990s a report for the US EPA compared actual real-world emissions with the certification values of wood stoves installed in two Oregon communities.
 The catalytic stove with the lowest certification value, 1.6 grams per hour, had actual in-home emissions of 24.1 grams per hour (PDF).

-Another study also found “substantially greater” emissions when wood stoves were operated in homes by householders compared to testing conditions.
+A study later found “substantially greater” emissions when wood stoves were used in real life compared to testing conditions.
 Even when the highest emitting stove was excluded, “emissions under real-life operating conditions were approximately 16 times higher than those discharged during the authorization test (g/kg).”

 Conditions in a testing lab are not like in a house

-A wood burning industry consultant writing in an industry trade publication in 2017 (no longer online, but available archived) noted:
+A wood burning industry consultant writing in an industry trade publication in 2017 noted:

 Certification numbers for wood heaters are not predictive of their actual performance in homes or of the relative ranking of the performance of various wood heaters under real world conditions.